VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * [/api/v1/targets](https://prometheus.io/docs/prometheus/latest/querying/api/#targets) - see [these docs](#how-to-scrape-prometheus-exporters-such-as-node-exporter) for more details.

 These handlers can be queried from Prometheus-compatible clients such as Grafana or curl.
+All the Prometheus querying API handlers can be prepended with `/prometheus` prefix.
+For example, both `/prometheus/api/v1/query` and `/api/v1/query` should work.

 ### Prometheus querying API enhancements